Skip to main content

 Inside the editor: A popup window will open.
 Here you can preview the video, search for specific words, edit captions, and add a line break to create a paragraph (to align transcripts better).
 Did you make a mistake?
 Click on the reset option to restore the original version.
 When ready, export the caption files in the SRT or VTT format.
 Export transcripts in PDF format.

-Create Translations
+Create Subtitles

 Wait until the closed captioning creation process alert disappears.